AwesomeQuest/KeithleyPico.jl/README.md

-# KeithleyVis
+# KeithleyPico
-Designed to control the Keithley DMM #Insert model number here#, KeithleyVis provides functionality for fixed voltage real-time current monitoring and time controlled I-V sweeping, all done with real-time plotting and the ability to save data after a run is finished
+Designed to control the Keithley DMM #Insert model number here#, KeithleyPicp provides functionality for fixed voltage real-time current monitoring and time controlled I-V sweeping, all done with real-time plotting and the ability to save data after a run is finished